mattjmoran/matthewjmoran.com/README.md

 - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
 - [Indent Rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow)

+## Additional Development Tools

+I work primary on my Mac and have a series of tools that I use to help me develop.
+Further information on these tools, their configuration, installation instructions and how I use them can be found in my [dotfiles](https://github.com/mattjmoran/dotfiles) repository.

 ## Resources

 - Paulin Trognon's article on [Starting a clean Next.js project with TypeScript, ESLint and Prettier](https://paulintrognon.fr/blog/typescript-prettier-eslint-next-js)
 - Mark's article on [How to lint Git commit messages with commitlint](https://remarkablemark.org/blog/2019/05/29/git-husky-commitlint/)
 - Ben Awad's video on [Next.js Static Site Generation](https://www.youtube.com/watch?v=pY0vWYLDDco)
+- Lee Robinson's video on [Testng & Error Handling in Next.js](https://www.youtube.com/watch?v=yPBtVxDEC0w)

 ## License